zrajna/indexed_gzip/README.md

 The `indexed_gzip` project is a Python extension which aims to provide a drop-in replacement for the built-in Python `gzip.GzipFile` class, the `IndexedGzipFile`.

+`indexed_gzip` was written to allow fast random access of compressed [NIFTI1](http://nifti.nimh.nih.gov/) image files (for which GZIP is the de-facto compression standard), but will work with any GZIP file.
+`indexed_gzip` is easy to use with `nibabel` 2.0.2  (http://nipy.org/nibabel/).

 The standard `gzip.GzipFile` class exposes a random access-like interface (via